Fiona is a two-year-old female serval who arrived at the sanctuary in February of 2022. And what a heartbreaking story hers was.

 Life at the Sanctuary

-She had her intake exam and was spayed.
-We were happy to see that she does not have signs of metabolic bone disease, something very common in servals bred in captivity.
-She recovered very well.
+She had her intake exam, was spayed and recovered very well.
+Thankfully, she does not have signs of metabolic bone disease, something very common in servals bred in captivity.

 Caretakers know Fiona really likes to hide out on a tall perch that looks out her window.
 And she loves her dogloo.